mworrell/s3filez/README.md

  * Only get, put and delete are supported
  * put of files and/or binaries
  * get with optional streaming function, to be able to stream to the filezcache
+ * simple jobs queue, using the 'jobs' scheduler

 Example
 -------